 The extent of any new field work, modelling or testing should be commensurate with risk and should be such that when used in conjunction with existing information, provides sufficient confidence in predictions that well informed decisions can be made.
-Obligations under and implications of any species recovery plans, such as that for the Boggomoss Snail (Adclarkia dawsonensis), must be specifically addressed.
+Obligations under and implications of any species recovery plans must be specifically addressed.

-8.1 Impacts on World Heritage properties, National Heritage places, wetlands of international importance and Commonwealth marine environment
+8.1 Impacts on World Heritage properties, National Heritage places and wetlands of international importance